2018-2019 Student Handbook

 - Honor societies

 Recognized student organizations at HCC include all of the interest-specific clubs and organizations, honor societies associated with specific academic programs, as well as the student government organizations described above.
-Get involved on campus
+Student Life on campus

 Student Associations and United Student Council